YinHK-gameDev/unity-learn/user interface/UI Toolkit/README.md

 - **UXML documents**: **HTML** and **XML** inspired markup language defines the structure of UI and reusable UI templates.
 Although you can build interfaces directly in C# files, Unity recommends using UXML documents if possible.
 - **Unity Style Sheets (USS)**: Style sheets apply visual styles and behaviors to UI.
 They’re similar to **Cascading Style Sheets (CSS) used on the web**, and support a subset of standard CSS properties.
 Although you can apply styles directly in C# files, Unity recommends using USS files if possible.

+### UI tools and resources

+Use the following tools to create and debug your interfaces, and learn how to use the UI Toolkit:

+- **UI Debugger**: A diagnostic tool that resembles a web browser’s debugging view.
+Use it to explore a hierarchy of elements and get information about its underlying UXML structure and USS styles.
+You can find it in the Editor under **Window > UI Toolkit > Debugger**.
+- **UI Builder**: A UI tool lets you visually create and edit UI Toolkit assets such as UXML and USS files.
+- **UI Samples**: A library of code samples for UI controls that you can view in the Editor under** Window > UI Toolkit > Samples**.

 ### ref
 https://docs.unity3d.com/Manual/UIElements.html